 Applicant Contact: Matthew Shapiro, CEO, Gridflex Energy, LLC, 1210 W. Franklin Street, Ste.
 2, Boise, ID 83702; phone: (208) 246-9925.

 FERC Contact: Kelly Wolcott (202) 502-6480.

-The deadline for filing comments, motions to intervene, competing applications (without notices of intent), or notices of intent to file competing applications has been extended 60 days from the issuance of this notice to December 20, 2010.
-Entities that have already filed comments, motions to intervene, competing applications, or notices of intent to file competing applications do not need to re-file.
+Deadline for filing comments, motions to intervene, competing applications (without notices of intent), or notices of intent to file competing applications: 60 days from the issuance of this notice.
 Competing applications and notices of intent must meet the requirements of 18 CFR 4.36.
 Comments, motions to intervene, notices of intent, and competing applications may be filed electronically via the Internet.
 See 18 CFR 385.2001(a)(1)(iii) and the instructions on the Commission's Web site http://www.ferc.gov/docs-filing/efiling.asp.
 Commenters can submit brief comments up to 6,000 characters, without prior registration, using the eComment system at http://www.ferc.gov/docs-filing/ecomment.asp.
 You must include your name and contact information at the end of your comments.
 For assistance, please contact FERC Online Support.
 Although the Commission strongly encourages electronic filing, documents may also be paper-filed.
 To paper-file, mail an original and seven copies to: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426.

 Kimberly D. Bose,